jehy/cmx.js/readme.md

 I did not publish it as service because it contains many critical vulnerabilities and I don't recommend doing it.

-No other changes besides fixes are done - it should look exactly like many years ago.
+I removed some google tracking and broken JS, but left DISQUS comments and all other staff as is, so it should look exactly like many years ago.
 All credits go to original author.

 ## Known bugs

 Sometimes borders in the image are misplaced.
 Clicking `apply` another time fixes it.
+If not, try resizing browser window to make it wider and click `apply` another time.